top of page

 Wer ist “Jack the Dog” – was hat ein herziges Hündchen mit FFP zu tun?

-Policies, Statuten und Buchhaltung sind im Excel-Zentraldokument «FOOD FOR PHILIPPINES.xlsx» abgelegt.
+Policies Policies, Statuten und Buchhaltung/Budget sind im "EXCEL Zentraldokument Verein FFP.xlsx» abgelegt.
 Wo genau?

 Wie ist der Gemeinnützige Verein «FOOD FOR PHILIPPINES – FFP» organisiert?